Stand By or Stand Up

 In this project, students discuss cyberbullying and learn about the issue through watching videos, engaging in online research, and reading informational text.
 (Optional: students also read fiction on the topic; one of a choice of young adult novels.)
-Students also learn about the “upstander/bystander” framework as they decide what to do about the issue.
+Students also learn about the Upstander/Bystander framework as they decide what to do about the issue.
 The class creates and conducts a survey of their peers to gather information about the extent and effects of cyberbullying in their school/community.

-In phase one, students examine existing policies and resources in their school/district around cyberbullying.
-If no policy currently exists, students should find examples from other sources.
+In phase one, students examine existing policies and resources in their school/district about cyberbullying.
+If no policy exists, students should find examples from other sources.
 Students individually write a piece of evidence-based argumentative writing to propose a new policy or improvements to the existing policy.
-In phase two, student teams take an action of their choice to speak out against cyberbullying and advocate (to a public audience) for change.
+In phase two, student teams take action of their choice to speak out against cyberbullying and advocate (to a public audience) for change.

 To view or download this project, log in here.